-This offering is scheduled to terminate by June 28, 2018.
-Under rules promulgated by the SEC, in some circumstances we could continue this offering until as late as June 28, 2019, in our sole discretion.
-If we decide to continue this offering beyond June 28, 2018, we will supplement this prospectus accordingly.
+This offering is scheduled to terminate by , 2018.
+Under rules promulgated by the SEC, in some circumstances we could continue this offering until as late as , 2019, in our sole discretion.
+If we decide to continue this offering beyond , 2018, we will supplement this prospectus accordingly.
 We may terminate this offering at any time.

-We will sell Units using DTC Settlement or, under special circumstances, through DRS Settlement.
-Investors purchasing Units through DTC Settlement will coordinate with their registered representatives to pay the full purchase price for their Units.
-Notwithstanding the settlement procedures we use, all investors' funds will be forwarded to the escrow account and not released until we reach the minimum offering amount of at least 400,000 Units.
-When utilizing the DTC Settlement procedure, IAA and soliciting dealers will electronically transmit investors' funds directly to the escrow account, which will not be released until we reach the minimum offering of at least 400,000 Units.
-Investors who are permitted to utilize the DRS Settlement method will complete and sign subscription agreements, which will be delivered to the Escrow Agent or its designee.
-In addition, until we reach the minimum amount, investors' benefit pending release to us as described herein.
-See "Settlement Procedures" for a description of the settlement procedures with respect to each of these settlement methods.
+We will sell Units using one of two closing services that are provided by the DTC.
+The first service is DTC Settlement and the second service is DRS Settlement.
+Investors purchasing Units through DTC Settlement will coordinate with their registered representatives to pay the full purchase price for their Units by the settlement date, and such payments will not be held in escrow.
+Investors who are permitted to utilize the DRS Settlement method will complete and sign subscription agreements, which will be delivered to the escrow agent, [].
+In addition, such investors using the DRS Settlement method will pay the full purchase price for their Units to the escrow agent (as set forth in the subscription agreement), to be held in trust for the investors' benefit pending release to us as described herein.
+See "Settlement Procedures" for a description of the closing procedures with respect to each of the closing methods.